Sean Forbes: The Deaf Professional Arts Network

-In 2006 while still a student at RIT, Sean went on spring break with friends to Gallaudet University a college for the deaf.
+In 2006 while still a student at RIT, Sean went on spring break with friends to Gallaudet University, a college for the deaf.
 It was during this trip that he started signing every song he knew into sign language.
-This spurred the idea of creating American Sign Language music videos for the deaf.
+This spurred the idea of creating American Sign Language music videos for the Deaf.
 Reaching out to a friend, Adrean Mangiardi, who was studying film at RIT, Sean asked him if he could make a music video of him signing Eminem's song "Lose Yourself".
 Upon making the video Forbes called Joel Martin, owner of 54 sound, whom he had been emailing for over a year now if he could stop by the studio to show him something he had been working on.
 Forbes went to the studio and to his surprise Eminem was sitting in the room.
 Forbes proceeded to show Martin and Eminem his American Sign Language rendition of Eminem's academy award-winning song "Lose Yourself" to which they were both impressed with.
 They immediately asked Forbes what he wanted to do with this, and hired him to work at the studio that summer to "come up with a job for himself" Forbes realized that there was an abundance of talent in the Deaf community who had the ability to sign songs into American Sign Language and more than anything wanted to recognize these talents.
 Martin and Forbes co-founded the Deaf Professional Arts Network to make music and music culture accessible to the deaf and hard of hearing community by featuring deaf performers expressing the songs' lyrics in American Sign Language.

-The first ASL music video that they created was for a song called Where'd You Go a group founded by Mike Shinoda famous for his role in Linkin Park.
+The first ASL music video that they created was for a song called Where'd You Go by Fort Minor, a group founded by Mike Shinoda (famous for his role in Linkin Park).
 Upon completing the video, D-PAN shared the video with Shinoda who dismissed it and didn't want to endorse the video.
-This upset Forbes thinking that musicians didn't want to make their music accessible to the 30 million plus members of the deaf and hard of hearing community.
+This upset Forbes thinking that musicians didn't want to make their music accessible to the 30 million plus members of the Deaf and Hard-of-Hearing community.
 D-PAN then set out to find an artist who had a song and message that would resonate with the deaf community.
 This led them to Waiting on the World to Change by John Mayer.
-The D-PAN music video features many members of the deaf and hard of hearing community, many who had never experienced music.
-This music video became an anthem for the deaf community.
+The D-PAN music video features many members of the Deaf and Hard-of-Hearing community, many who had never experienced music.
+This music video became an anthem for the Deaf community.
 To date, D-PAN has created music videos for Christina Aguilera's "Beautiful", Eminem's "Lose Yourself" (featuring Forbes), Owl City's "Fireflies", and with the support of Jack White from The White Stripes, they created a music video for The White Stripes' "We're Going to Be Friends", which has received millions of views on YouTube.

 In 2008 D-PAN released "It's Everybody's Music" a DVD compilation that has sold over 10,000 copies.